 What to Expect...

-We race JAM (Jib & Main) and divide the racers into 2 groups based on the PHRF (relative speed) rating of each boat.
+We race JAM (Jib & Main) and divide the racers into two groups based on the PHRF (relative speed) rating of each boat.
 If you don't have a PHRF, we'll look one up for you.
-No need to buy a certificate.
+There is no need to buy a certificate.
 Click here for more info on sailing handicaps in general and PHRF in particular.

-The slower boats start first followed by the faster boats 5 minutes later.
-There is a 5-minute countdown (the starting sequence) before each start.
+Usually we start the slower boats first followed by the faster boats 5 minutes later.
+Typical rolling 5-minute starting sequence.

-The starting line will typically be a line between one of the race marks and a temporary buoy set perpendicular to the course of the first leg.
-It will be announced at the skipper's meeting and via VHF if it is different.
+We start nearly all our races at Mark 0 and a temporary buoy set perpendicular to the course of the first leg.
+Course will be announced at the skipper's meeting and via VHF 71.

 This is a casual fleet and consists of all levels of sailing experience.
-We follow the US Sailing Racing Rules to be safe and to play this game we call sailing.
-If you are not familiar with the Rules of the Road or other Sailing Rules we strongly encourage you to learn.
-It will make you a better sailor and safer on the water.
-Learning is part of what we are doing here.
-If you feel someone fouled you, sit down with them and explain what happened over a rum so they learn and we all continue to have fun.
+However we follow the US Sailing Racing Rules to be safe and to play fair with this game we call sailing.
+If you are not familiar with the Rules of the Road or other the other sailing rules we strongly encourage you to learn.
+That is why we are all doing this -- to become better at what we love.
+There is no better way to learn how to sail better than to race.
+It will make you faster and safer on the water.
+Encouraging learning is part of what we are doing here.
+If you feel someone fouled you, sit down with them and explain what happened over a rum.
+This way they learn and we all continue to have fun and enjoy our sport.

 ALL PRIZE MONEY WILL BE RETURNED (as in there is no prize money).